ngUpgraders/ng-forward/README.md

 });
 ```

-As a convenience, when you use the `@Require` annotation your class is decorated with an `unpackRequiredComponents` method to make it easy to reference your required components:
+As a convenience, when you use the `@Require` annotation your class is decorated with an `unpackRequires` method to make it easy to reference your required components:

 ```js
 @Component({ selector : 'my-component' })